sirixdb/sirixdb.github.io/jsoniq-api.md

 }
 ```

-And in order to query the path index again some time later:
+And in order to query the path index again sometime later:

 ```java
 // Query path index which are children of the log-element (only elements).